mattermost/docs/source/welcome/set-your-status-availability.rst

 .. note::

   - If custom statuses aren't available, you can request your System Admin to enable this feature in **System Console > Site Configuration > Users and Teams > Enable Custom Statuses**.
-  - Custom statuses will be available in the Mattermost Mobile App in a future release.
+  - Custom statuses will be available in the Mattermost mobile app in a future release.

 Clear a custom status
 ------------------------